Enable text based alternatives for graph display and drawing entry

 Hint

-Consider the following labor statistics for adult population (age 16 and older) in Slovenia displayed in the table below (all numbers in millions).
+Consider the following labor statistics for adult population (age 16 and older) in Japan displayed in the table below (all numbers in millions).

 Unemployed11